JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/19.italian/docs.md

 **Step 4** - Click Save.
 After clicking save the required assets for the Italian theme will be generated (theme files, css files etc) and will now be available for use on your website.

-You can customize the template through the theme control panel, according to the image:
+You can customise the template through the theme control panel, according to the image:

 ![Apply Italian](config-2-theme-italian.gif)